isomerpages/tp-virtualcampus/index.md

               description: Watch, listen and be entertained with content created by TP, free-of-charge!
               url: /be-entertained/highlights/
             - title: Be Awesome
-              description: Stay physically and mentally fit with programmes curated by TP students!
+              description: Stay physically and mentally fit with tips and programmes curated by TP students!
               url: /be-awesome/nutritional-tips/
             - title: ...And More!
               description: Check out the other channels to see what else is happening around campus!